 Offering higher interest rates on savings accounts may incentivize consumers to hold more money in these accounts.
 The practice, in turn, may reduce consumer participation in the capital markets.

 Transaction fees make up a substantial amount of revenue for commercial banks.
 Such fees include usually recurring charges on credit cards and fees for transfers or other financial services.
 Since commercial banks essentially monopolize the market, they are able to charge premium prices without seeing excessive erosion in demand.

 Credit Unions and Cooperatives

 Another of the retail bank types are credit unions (or similar cooperative institutions).
 They offer services similar to commercial banks, but usually on a smaller scale.
-Credit unions are not-for-profit institutions, where its depositors are its shareholders.
+Credit unions are not-for-profit institutions, where the depositors are its shareholders.
 As a result, credit unions face smaller pressures to generate profits.
-It means that they typically charge lower interest rates on loans and offer higher rates on deposit accounts.
+This means that they typically charge lower interest rates on loans and offer higher rates on deposit accounts.
 Transaction fees are also relatively low because credit unions do not perceive them as revenue drivers.
 They are viewed more frequently as services that can be offered at cost.

 Nonetheless, there are some disadvantages to credit unions.
 Due to being much smaller institutions, credit unions lack a big brick-and-mortar presence.
 This is likely to dissuade consumers that prefer banking services being delivered in-person.
 Credit unions also employ less advanced technology than banks, making their online banking services less secure.
 Credit unions also have fewer employees and are open for shorter hours than commercial banks.

 From an economic standpoint, all three types of retail banks exist to:

-It is usually done by adjusting interest rates and periodically reviewing creditworthiness protocols
+This is usually done by adjusting interest rates and periodically reviewing creditworthiness protocols.

 The institutions are also in better positions to cope with defaults due to federally-mandated reserve ratios.
 The ratio ensures that banks always have a minimum amount of cash on hand that is a percentage of total consumer deposits.